lokalized/lokalized-java/README.md

 ## Design Goals

 * Complex translation rules can be expressed in a configuration file, not code
-* First-class support for gender and plural (cardinal, ordinal, range) language forms per latest CLDR specifications
+* First-class support for common language forms such as gender, grammatical case, definiteness, classifiers, register, and plural (cardinal, ordinal, range)
 * Provide a simple expression language to handle traditionally difficult edge cases
 * Support multiple platforms natively
 * Immutability/thread-safety